adamluzsi/loader.rb/README.md

 ### Examples

-load relative directory (not based on Dir.pwd)
+load relative directory (not based on Dir.pwd but the caller files position) if you pass multiple string as argument it will be joined by file separator that the OS use

 ```ruby